Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 var notification = new iOSNotification()
 {
-    // You can optionally specify a custom identifier which can later be
+    // You can specify a custom identifier which can be used to manage the notification later.
-    // used to cancel the notification, if you don't set one, a unique
-    // string will be generated automatically.
+    // If you don't provide one, a unique string will be generated automatically.
     Identifier = "_notification_01",
     Title = "Title",
     Body = "Scheduled at: " + DateTime.Now.ToShortDateString() + " triggered in 5 seconds",